Master of Science in Programme and Project Management

 - IELTS 6.5 overall (with at least 6.0 in each band); or

 - Pearson Test of English (Academic) with a minimum score of 62 (with at least 59 in each of the 4 component scores)

 Two satisfactory academic/industrial reference letters

 A letter of academic interest and your objectives in undertaking postgraduate study

 An interview by the Programme Director and/or Programme Faculty may be required as part of the admission process.
 Applicants not meeting the formal academic requirements will be considered on a case-by-case basis.

 Applicants who have a work permit or employment pass can be considered for admission.

-All fees inclusive of GST, but do not include textbooks and course material.
-Valid for 2017 intakes.
+All fees quoted are inclusive of 7% GST, but exclude textbooks and course material.
+Fees are valid for March 2019 intake.

 The average teacher student ratio 1: 35

 Assessment & Exams